It's the year of the dog! You'd be barking mad not to celebrate in style this Chinese New Year!

-This lunar year, why not get the best of both worlds and soak up the atmosphere of city celebrations, followed by a cultural escape or beach break.
+Why not get the best of both worlds and soak up the atmosphere of city celebrations, followed by a cultural escape or beach break thi lunar year.

 Did you know that approximately 1 billion people celebrate the New Lunar worldwide?
 Get in with all the action and find out where is best to celebrate Chinese New Year right here!